It's Possible to Detect Alzheimer's Through the Eyes

 Alzheimer’s disease affects your brain and some of its functions, mainly the cognitive and behavioral functions.
 That is why it is considered a neurodegenerative disease, suffered mostly by people over the age of 65.

 One of the most common symptoms of Alzheimer’s is the inability to acquire new knowledge and use memory.
-Therefore, Alzheimer’s causes the gradual loss of immediate memory and other mental abilities.
+Therefore, Alzheimer’s causes a gradual loss of immediate memory and other mental abilities.

-In contrast to other studies that had been done in the past, in this case the scientists measured the thickness of the retina, including its part of the interior layer and that of the ganglion cells.
+In contrast to other studies that had been done in the past, the scientists measured the thickness of the retina.
+This included the interior layer and that of the ganglion cells.

-In this way, they discovered that the rats that had Alzheimer’s disease experienced a sizeable reduction in the thickness of the analyzed layers.
+By performing the tests in this way, they discovered that the rats that had Alzheimer’s disease experienced a sizeable reduction in the thickness of the analyzed layers.
 On the other hand, the healthy rats did not show substantial changes in their retinas.

-If so, there are some options that, although do not cure the disease, enable you to have the best life as possible.
-In fact, there are public programs that inform the patients as well as the family members.
+If so, there are some options that, although do not cure the disease, enable you to live the best life possible.
+In fact, there are public programs that inform the patients as well as the family members.It might interest you...